1001-caleb/1001-caleb/readme.md

->Other skills: Figma, Trello, git y GitHub.
+>Other skills: Figma, Trello, git & GitHub, Cloud solutions on IBM and Huawei Cloud.

 ##
 - 🛠 Wornking on freelance proyects and building programming communities.